-Bannon is at Trump's table -- but slipping further away
+Trump considers rearranging the seats at his table

 The divide between Bannon and Kushner has extended beyond the two men themselves, who work from abutting offices just steps from the Oval Office.

-Rival factions have emerged, pitting those aides who consider themselves the nationalists -- including Bannon and the controversial policy adviser Stephen Miller -- against a more global-minded wing, led by Kushner, his chief economic adviser Gary Cohn, and deputy national security adviser Dina Powell, according to two sources familiar with the situation.
+Rival factions have emerged, pitting those aides who consider themselves the nationalists -- including Bannon and the controversial policy adviser Stephen Miller -- against a more global-minded wing, led by Kushner, Cohn and deputy national security adviser Dina Powell, according to two sources familiar with the situation.

 Both Cohn and Powell -- who both came from the administration directly from Goldman Sachs -- are viewed internally as close to Kushner, a dynamic that rankled those in the White House close to Bannon.